August 6, 2021

-Foundational literacy: Making the Science of Reading practical
+Foundational literacy reading skills: Making the Science of Reading practical

 Reading = Decoding x Linguistic Comprehension